leighrobertson512/blog/content/classes/2019-summer-youtube-lights-camera-action.md

 July 15 - 19, 9 - 12pm

 What makes a YouTube video popular?
-Campers learn the secrets behind creating a channel and getting compelling video footage while maintaining appropriate privacy, content and safty.
+Campers learn the secrets behind creating a channel and getting compelling video footage while maintaining appropriate privacy, content and safety.

 ## Instructors